doctrine/DoctrineBundle/docs/en/configuration.rst

                         # RDBMS specific; Refer to the manual of your RDBMS for more information
                         charset:              ~

+                        # Adds the given suffix to the configured database name, this option has no effects for the SQLite platform
                         dbname_suffix:        ~

                         # SQLite specific